The nutrient-dense Protein Sparing Modified Fast (PSMF)

 If you’re not achieving at least 0.5% per week, the Smart Macros algorithm will help you to ensure you continue to lose weight while making sure you don’t lose more lean muscle mass than fat.

 “Rabbit starvation” happens to very lean people if they only have lean protein foods with minimum fat available.
 They just can’t get enough energy to sustain high levels of body fat.
 However, for most of us who have plenty of body fat, this is not going to be an issue!

 How to do a nutrient dense PSMF

-- Eat more of the foods and meals recommended your Nutrient Optimiser free report.
+- Target plenty of protein and fibre with less energy from fat and carbs as per the foods and meals recommended your Nutrient Optimiser free report.

 - Focusing on nutrient-dense foods will ensure you still get adequate protein as well as vitamins and minerals while minimising energy consumption.